Geneva Protocol: Subsequent interpretation of the protocol

 In 1966, United Nations General Assembly resolution 2162B called for, without any dissent, all states to strictly observe the protocol.
 In 1969, United Nations General Assembly resolution 2603 (XXIV) declared that the prohibition on use of chemical and biological weapons in international armed conflicts, as embodied in the protocol (though restated in a more general form), were generally recognized rules of international law.
 Following this, there was discussion of whether the main elements of the protocol now form part of customary international law, and now this is widely accepted to be the case.

 There have been differing interpretations over whether the protocol covers the use of harassing agents, such as adamsite and tear gas, and defoliants and herbicides, such as Agent Orange, in warfare.
 The 1977 Environmental Modification Convention prohibits the military use of environmental modification techniques having widespread, long-lasting or severe effects.
 Many states do not regard this as a complete ban on the use of herbicides in warfare, but it does require case-by-case consideration.
 The 1993 Chemical Weapons Convention effectively banned riot control agents from being used as a method of warfare, though still permitting it for riot control.

-In recent times, the protocol has been interpreted to cover internal conflicts as well international ones.
+In recent times, the protocol had been interpreted to cover non-international armed conflicts as well international ones.
 In 1995, an appellate chamber in the International Criminal Tribunal for the former Yugoslavia stated that "there had undisputedly emerged a general consensus in the international community on the principle that the use of chemical weapons is also prohibited in internal armed conflicts."
 In 2005, the International Committee of the Red Cross concluded that customary international law includes a ban on the use of chemical weapons in internal as well as international conflicts.

+However, such views drew general criticism from legal authors.
+They noted that much of the chemical arms control agreements stems from the context of international conflicts.
+Furthermore, the application of customary international law to banning chemical warfare in non-international conflicts fails to meet two requirements: state practice and opinio juris.
+Jillian Blake & Aqsa Mahmud cited the periodic use of chemical weapons in non-international conflicts since the end of WWI (as stated above) as well as the lack of existing international humanitarian law (such as the Geneva Conventions) and national legislation and manuals prohibiting using them in such conflicts.
+Anne Lorenzat stated the 2005 ICRC study was rooted in "'political and operational issues rather than legal ones".